azat-co/practicalnode/chapter6/chapter6.md

 The Everyauth module allows for multiple OAuth strategies to be implemented and added to any Express.js app in just a few lines of code.
 Everyauth comes with strategies for most of the service providers, so there’s no need to search and implement service provider-specific end points, parameters names, and so forth.
 Also, Everyauth stores user objects in a session, and database storage can be enabled in a `findOrCreate` callback using a promise pattern.

 **Tip** Everyauth has an e-mail and password strategy that can be used instead of the custom-built auth.
-More information about it can be found in Everyauth documentation at the [GitHub repository](https://github.com/bnoguchi/everyauth#password-authentication) (<https://github.com/bnoguchi/everyauth#password-authentication>)..
+More information about it can be found in Everyauth documentation at the [GitHub repository](https://github.com/bnoguchi/everyauth#password-authentication) (<https://github.com/bnoguchi/everyauth#password-authentication>).

-Everyauth submodules that enable service provider-specific authorization strategies (as of this writing, take from its [GitHub repo](https://github.com/bnoguchi/everyauth/blob/master/README.md)) (<https://github.com/bnoguchi/everyauth/blob/master/README.md>) are as follows:

-- Password
-- Facebook
-- Twitter
-- Google
-- Google Hybrid
-- LinkedIn
-- Dropbox
-- Tumblr
-- Evernote
-- GitHub
-- Instagram
-- Foursquare
-- Yahoo!
-- Justin.tv
-- Vimeo
-- 37signals (Basecamp, Highrise, Backpack, Campfire)
-- Readability
-- AngelList
-- Dwolla
-- OpenStreetMap
-- VKontakte (Russian Social Network)
-- Mail.ru (Russian Social Network)
-- Skyrock
-- Gowalla
-- TripIt
-- 500px
-- SoundCloud
-- mixi
-- Mailchimp
-- Mendeley
-- Stripe
-- Datahero
-- Salesforce
-- Box.net
-- OpenId
-- LDAP (experimental; not production tested)
-- Windows Azure Access Control Service
+Everyauth has lots fo submodules which describe how a service might use OAuth exactly.
+Each one of them might be different.
+If you just use one of this submodule then you don't need to worry about the details.
+Instead you just plug in your app secret and client ID and boom!
+You are rolling.
+In other words, submodules enable service provider-specific authorization strategies and there are tons of these submodules (strategies): password (simple email and password), Facebook, Twitter, Google, Google Hybrid, LinkedIn, Dropbox, Tumblr, Evernote, GitHub, Instagram, Foursquare, Yahoo!, Justin.tv, Vimeo, 37signals (Basecamp, Highrise, Backpack, Campfire), Readability, AngelList, Dwolla, OpenStreetMap, VKontakte (Russian social network famous for its pirated media), Mail.ru (Russian social network), Skyrock, Gowalla, TripIt, 500px, SoundCloud, mixi, Mailchimp, Mendeley, Stripe, Datahero, Salesforce, Box.net, OpenId, and event LDAP and Windows Azure Access Control Service! and more at <https://github.com/bnoguchi/everyauth/blob/master/README.md>.

 # Project: Adding Twitter OAuth 1.0 Sign-in to Blog with Everyauth